learn-co-curriculum/dsc-blogging-overview/README.md

 * Write a tutorial to help aspiring data scientists to implement a tool or method.

 * Find an interesting data science paper and summarize why it is important.
+This can be a new paper from the past few months, or you can refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1UYmAT13AAknrOatzLeeAsN4tS7ENjn2fpJNGzOZ67rQ/edit?usp=sharing).

 ## What Does A Good Blog Post Look Like?